-Chloe Rose Stuart-Ulin is an investigative journalist and OSINT enthusiast based in Montréal, Canada.
-Her stories on climate change, policy, culture, and cannabis have appeared in CBC, The New York Times, The Globe and Mail, Chatelaine, Maisonneuve, Quartz, The Tyee, Capital Daily, Canada’s National Observer, and Ha’aretz.
+Chloe Rose Stuart-Ulin is an investigative journalist based in Montréal, Canada.
+Her stories on climate change, tech, and culture have appeared in CBC, The Globe and Mail, Canada’s National Observer, The New York Times, Chatelaine, Maisonneuve, Quartz, The Tyee, Capital Daily, and Ha’aretz.

-Chloe is currently studying Biochemistry Specialization (wildfire ecology) at Concordia University.
+Chloe is currently studying Environmental Chemistry (Co-op) at Concordia University.

 Highlights: